xiaosean/xiaosean.github.io/_posts/2018-04-11-Flask_Heroku.md

 layout: post

 # The title of your post
-title: Python Flask 結合 Heroku 架一個Https的伺服器
+title: Python Flask 結合 Heroku 部署Https的伺服器

 # (Optional) Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.